Inversion & Cleft Sentences

 • Hardly had I finished eating when the waiter cleared the table.
 (I had just started speaking when the phone rang.)

 • Little had I understood how difficult it would be.
-(I hadn’t really understood how difficult it was.)
+(I hadn’t understood how difficult it would be.)

 • Little did I expect him to accept the offer.
 (I didn’t really expect him to accept the offer.)

-• Little do people realize how fortunate they are.
-(People don’t realize how fortunate they are.)
+• Little do people realise how fortunate they are.
+(People don’t realise how fortunate they are.)

 Not Only

 “Not only” is another phrase that can be used to create a more formal or emphatic sentence.
 Inversion is used to invert the subject and auxiliary verb in the sentence.
+Phrases with not only are used to combine two statements or facts.
 Here is an example:

 • Not only is this city dangerous, but it is also dirty.
 (This city is dangerous and dirty. )